yodrew/darkroomretreat/manuscript/air.md

 [![plan: helix vent, outer wall](images/helix-vent-outer-wall.png)](http://darkroomretreat.com/img/plan/helix-vent-outer-wall.pdf)
 [![plan: helix vent, shell](images/helix-vent-shell.png)](http://darkroomretreat.com/img/plan/helix-vent-shell.pdf)

+&nbsp;

 I call it a helix vent because of how air actually moves through it: like a corkscrew.
 It might look like air would zigzag through like light.
 But air is a fluid like water and takes the path of least resistance.
 Which is to maintain the same curved trajectory by _helixing_ through.
 Because the helix is the natural form of fluids in motion under any circumstance, this minimizes friction within the airstream as well.

 The helix vent can go anywhere.
-Flaps of either its edge or face opening poke through a slot and get taped or glued down.
+Flaps of either its edge or face opening poke through a slot and get taped or glued down to the other side.

  - window: attach it to the back of a blind and crack the window behind it.
  - door: cut slot(s) in it and use helix vent instead of a threshold vent.